cs3157/seatingcharts/README.md

 ## Usage ##

 1. Download the roster CSV file.
-This can either be done manually by going into the 'Grades' tab on Courseworks and selecting Export > Export Entire Gradebook or by using `rosters.py --download roster_filename.csv`
+This can either be done manually by going into the 'Grades' tab on Courseworks and selecting Export > Export Entire Gradebook or by using `rosters.py --download roster_filename.csv` (this requires a Canvas API key)

 2. Download the student images from the 'Photo Roster' tab.
 This can be achieved either with a browser extension, by using the "Save page as" functionality, or running the `imagedl.py` script.